hc12-pl/HC12-pl/README.md

 - 👋 Hi, I’m @HC12
-- 👀 I’m interested in programing
+- 👀 I’m interested in Front - End Development
-- 🌱 I’m currently learning unity & java & javascript
+- 🌱 I’m currently learning more about php & html & js & css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - email: kasiamariuszszymon0@gmail.com